frances-joffany-navarro/restaurant-css-framework/README.md

 This project contains a fictional restaurant website named ***Ka\[mains\]yan***.
 This name derived from the word "Kamayan".
 It is a Filipino word means "eat with your hands".
 This is a traditionnal way of eating in the Philippines.

 The purpose of this project is to familiarize the learners in using Bootstrap.
-I created a timeline to manage my time in this stages.
+This is a solo project and I created a timeline to manage my time in this stages.

 ## Website URL
 [https://frances-joffany-navarro.github.io/restaurant-css-framework/](https://frances-joffany-navarro.github.io/restaurant-css-framework/)
 ## Instruction link
 [https://github.com/becodeorg/BXL-Swartz-4-27/blob/master/1.The-Field/6.Bootstrap/restaurant.adoc](https://github.com/becodeorg/BXL-Swartz-4-27/blob/master/1.The-Field/6.Bootstrap/restaurant.adoc)

-## Initial Timeline
+## Timeline
 1.  ### __Planning__ - 28 January 2021 -  ___Done___
     - [x] Restaurant name
     - [x] Content